-Adequate and well-controlled studies with EYLEA have not been conducted in pregnant women.
+Kisk summary Adequate and well-controlled studies with EYLEA have not been conducted in pregnant women.
 Aflibercept produced adverse embryofetal effects in rabbits, including external, visceral, and skeletal malformations.
 A fetal No Observed Adverse Effect Level (NOAEL) was not identified.
-At the lowest dose shown to produce adverse embryofetal effects, systemic exposures (based on AUC for free affilbercept) were approximately 6 times higher than AUC values observed in humans after a single intravitreal treatment at the recommended clinical dose (see Animal Data).
+At the lowest dose shown to produce adverse embryofetal effects, systemic exposures (based on ALC for free aflibercept) were approximately 6 times higher than AUC values observed in humans after a single intravirteal treatment at the recommended clinical dose [see Animal Data].

-Tecumine laded children could be a compared to the anti-VEGF mechanism of action for affibercept, treatment with EYLEA can cause fetal harm when administered to a pregnant woman.
+Animal reproduction studies are not always predictive of human response, and it is not known whether EYLEA can cause fetal harm when administered to a pregnant woman.
 Based on the anti-VEGF mechanism of action for affibercept, treatment with EYLEA may pose a risk to human embryofetal development.
 EYLEA should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.